Karthikeya2017/Udemy-JavaScript-v2-Fundamentals-part2/Objects/README.md

 [ ] ==> computed

 *** Important ***
-Object returns undefined when Key doesn't exists in Object.
+1. Object returns undefined when Key doesn't exists in Object.
+2. Functions are nothing but values.
+Hence we cab use them in Objects.

+This keyword looks who is  calling this method (OR) on which method/Object it is called.
+"this"keyword more explanation - https://medium.com/weekly-webtips/javascript-understanding-this-2b112a9afd95